Updated: Jul 7, 2022

 Here are some strategies you can use to reduce risk of kidney disease:

 Feed a raw diet made of fresh, minimally processed ingredients

 Feed a cooked diet made of fresh, minimally processed ingredients

 Feed a good quality canned diet with quality, real food ingredients

 Add broth to the kibble to increase moisture content - for more info check out our blog about BONE BROTH.

-Click the link to read Part 2 where we’ll discuss a common mistake made in treating kidney disease and some strategies for what you can do to help your pet with the diagnosis of kidney disease.
+Read Part 2 and Part 3 where we’ll discuss how to prevent kidney disease and why common kidney diets won't work.
+In Part 3 we will cover strategies for what you can do to help your pet with kidney disease.

 2. Adolph EF.
 Tolerance to heat and dehydration in several species of mammals.
 American Journal of Physiology 1947;151:564–575.

 3. Dry Food and Risk of Disease in Cats: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2387258/